 Just as the Italians have a passion for life, so does the Spinone Italiano.
 This dog combines a muscular and well-formed body with a very sharp mind, and it really excels when given a purpose to channel those energies.
-But while Spinosi Italiani needs a decent amount of physical exertion, they’re gentle, good-natured, and a bit goofy.
-The Spinone Italiano rarely meets anyone they don’t instantly consider a friend, and that extends to dogs as well as people.
-Just take care that they’re properly socialized before introducing them to cats.
-These are hunting dogs through and through, and they possess a relatively strong prey instinct.
-Spinone Italiano isn’t especially known for barking, and excessive barking can be a sign of stress or boredom.
+But while a Spinone Italiano needs a decent amount of physical exertion, it is gentle, good-natured, and a bit goofy.
+The Spinone Italiano rarely meets anyone it doesn’t instantly consider a friend, and that extends to dogs as well as people.
+Just take care that it is properly socialized before introducing it to cats.
+This is a hunting dog through and through, and it possesses a relatively strong prey instinct.
+The Spinone Italiano isn’t especially known for barking, so excessive barking can be a sign of stress or boredom.

-Dogs and puppies of the breed Spinone Italiano are rather unique in terms of their look and their personality, and that means that there are some considerations to keep in mind when caring for one.
-From grooming their coarse coats to keeping their bright minds occupied, here’s everything a new pet parent needs to know about raising a Spinone Italiano.
+Spinoni Italiani dogs and puppies are rather unique in terms of their looks and their personalities, and that means that there are some considerations to keep in mind when caring for one.
+From grooming its coarse coat to keeping its bright mind occupied, here’s everything a new pet parent needs to know about raising a Spinone Italiano.

-Spinoni Italiani doesn’t require the amount of physical exertion that a Jack Russell Terrier, German Shepherd, or Golden Retriever demands, but that doesn’t mean that they can just laze around.
-This breed needs up to an hour a day of activity to stay healthy and happy, and they’re the type of dog that can really benefit from having access to a full yard.
+A Spinone Italiano doesn’t require the amount of physical exertion that a Jack Russell Terrier, German Shepherd, or Golden Retriever demands, but that doesn’t mean that it can just laze around.
+This breed needs up to an hour a day of activity to stay healthy and happy, and it is the type of dog that can really benefit from having access to a full yard.
 Just keep in mind that a big yard isn’t a replacement for social activity.

-Spinoni Italiani craves human affection, and play is as much about exercising that as it is wearing them out.
+A Spinone Italiano craves human affection, and play is as much about exercising as it is wearing out the dog.
 Being as friendly as they are, this breed can really enjoy visits to the dog park as well.
 These easy-going dogs often like to lounge around, but don’t let that dissuade you from keeping them to their regular exercise routines.
 These dogs are prone to overeating when bored and gaining weight steadily when not kept on an active exercise regimen.

 The normal facts for raising a puppy apply to Spinone Italiano puppies, and you shouldn’t have to make any changes to accommodate their unique personalities.
 As active dogs, you can expect them to be doubly active puppies.
 Fortunately, they acclimate well to people and other dogs naturally, but you may want to socialize them to better interact with cats and smaller dogs.
 While these puppies are smart enough to distinguish between hunting and playtime, they do have an innate inclination to chase after smaller pets.
 Properly socializing your Spinone Italiano puppy can help reduce the risk of it developing social anxiety or overeating problems as it grows older.

-The gregarious disposition Spinoni Italiani extends to adults and other dogs are extended to children as well.
-Thanks to the fact that they enjoy play and snuggling in equal measure, they can adapt well to the mood of a child — and their easy-going nature and sturdy build means that they’re pretty mellow about the antics of children.
+The gregarious disposition Spinoni Italiani extend to adults and other dogs is extended to children as well.
+Thanks to the fact that they enjoy playing and snuggling in equal measure, they can adapt well to the mood of a child, and their easy-going nature and sturdy build mean that they’re pretty mellow about the antics of children.
 Kids six years or older and trained in the responsible handling of pets get along dazzlingly with Spinoni Italiani.

-This is a rare breed, and the fact is you’re not likely to find a rescue dedicated to Spinoni Italiani.
+This is a rare breed, so you’re not likely to find a rescue dedicated to Spinoni Italiani.
 Fortunately, they aren’t so rare that they can’t be found at shelters or more general-purpose rescues.
 With a little diligence, puppies can be found without going to breeders directly.
 If you do decide to work with breeders, be sure to seek out conscientious ones who can provide you with the paperwork and medical assurances you need before paying for them.

 The Spinone Italiano is a truly unique breed and extends from one of the oldest lineages around.
-Despite that, they have some similarities with other breeds, notably the English Setter, Australian Shepherd, and the Burmese Mountain Dog.
+Despite that, these dogs have some similarities with other breeds, notably the English Setter, Australian Shepherd, and the Bernese Mountain Dog.

 - The English Setter is another playful and gentle hunting dog with a lot of personality, albeit not one quite as versatile at hunting as its Italian counterpart.
 Despite having a slightly shorter lifespan, their temperament and purpose is quite similar.

 - The Australian Shepherd is significantly more active than the Spinone Italiano, but they still have quite a bit in common.
-They’re active but sociable dogs that really shine in a house where they get regular attention — and get to regularly be the center of attention.
+They’re active but sociable dogs that really shine in a house where they get lots of attention.

-- The Burmese Mountain Dog shares both its work ethic and its easy-going nature with the Spinone Italiano — traits that make them perfect breeds for family pets.
+- The Bernese Mountain Dog shares both its work ethic and its easy-going nature with the Spinone Italiano—traits that make them perfect breeds for family pets.
 Unfortunately, they also share a tendency to drool.

 Popular Names for Spinone Italiano